-1.1 Council recognises the value of encouraging participation in active and passive recreation for the well-being of its communities.
-This Policy aims to support the development of arts, heritage, sport and recreation in the District by providing rates remissions for clubs, groups and societies that own land at the same level as those clubs located on non- rateable Council land.
+- 1.1 Council recognises the value of encouraging participation in active and passive recreation for the wellbeing of its communities.
+This Policy aims to support the development of arts, heritage, sport and recreation in the District by providing rates remissions for clubs, groups and societies that own land at the same level as those clubs located on non- rateable Council land. - 1.2 This Policy targets the following community outcome contained in Council's Wellbeing Framework: - (a) Our local communities are thriving and enabled to pursue their aspirations. - 1.3 This Policy targets the following goal contained in Council's Wellbeing Framework: - (a) Council encourages initiatives that promote social connection and self-determination.

-2.1 This Policy addresses the extent of remissions available to arts and heritage groups, sport clubs and societies, including A&P societies.
+- 2.1 This Policy addresses the extent of remissions available to arts and heritage groups, sport clubs and societies, including A&P societies.
 Under the LG(R)A and Schedule 1 (Part 2(1, 2 and 3)), 50% non-rateable land is subject to service charges.
 This Policy clarifies liability for groups listed under Schedule 1 (Part 2(1, 2 and 3)).
-Other 50% non-rateable groups are liable according to the LG(R)A for relevant service charges contained within the FIS.
+Other 50% non-rateable groups are liable according to the LG(R)A for relevant service charges contained within the FIS. - 2.2 Council has opted to provide relief under this Policy for arts and heritage groups, sports clubs and societies that may not be defined under Schedule 1 (Part 2(1, 2 and 3)), 50% non-ratable however still fit the Policy Statement.

-2.2 This Policy targets Outcomes